tytydraco/yessleep/out/I_got_my_daughter_a_new_toy_called_Feed_Me_Phoebe.md

 I walked in slowly, giving a nervous smile to my daughter, who looked a bit scared from the doll’s question.
 “I’m gonna turn Phoebe off until the morning so you can get some sleep, okay darling?”
 I said softly.
 She nodded, too tired to protest.
 I flipped the off switch and tucked her in, giving her a tired kiss on the forehead before walking slowly out of the room — shutting the door with a soft click.

 I walked slowly to my own room, the soft click of Fiona’s door echoing unnervingly in the quiet house.
 My mind was a whirlwind.
 What was that?
-I replayed Pheobe’s chilling whispers.
+I replayed Phoebe’s chilling whispers.
 “What if she goes away forever?”
 What if it wasn't just a glitch?
 Or the AI veering off track?
 It felt… intentional.
 A cold knot tightened in my stomach.
 I got into bed, but sleep was a distant dream.
 Every rustle of the sheets sounded like a whisper, every creak of the house like a metallic whirring.
 I tossed and turned, staring at the ceiling, my heart thumping a restless rhythm.
 Was it just a faulty toy, or was there something more sinister at play?
 The image of Fiona’s wide, scared eyes flashed in my mind.
 I chastised myself for buying such a thing, for letting my financial worries be overshadowed by a momentary indulgence.
 The minutes stretched into hours, each one heavier than the last, until finally, exhaustion, a heavy blanket, pulled me under.

 The alarm jolted me awake, its cheerful beeping a stark contrast to the lingering unease in my head.
 I felt groggy and unrested, a slight headache throbbing behind my eyes.
 I dragged myself out of bed, the memory of last night’s incident still fresh.
 The house was quiet.
 Fiona must still be asleep.
 I padded to the kitchen, brewed coffee, and started packing her lunch, moving through the motions of the morning routine on autopilot.
 The sun was just beginning to peek through the window, casting long, pale shadows across the living room.